jbranchaud/splitting-atoms/ConfigurationGuides/BestPractices.md

 ## `init.coffee`

+### Keep your scripts organized

+Whether you keep all your scripts in the `init` file or separate them out into files, always keep them organized.
+They should be organized by the language or technology for which they are used.
+Use comments to make clear the purpose of a set of scripts.
+This will make it easier for you to maintain them and will make them more accessible to others who may want to use parts of your `init.coffee` (assuming you make it publicly accessible).

 ### Maintain a clean, modular init file

 In order to maintain an `init.coffee` file that is easy to read and